 Edit the current video

 If you don’t want to lose your video’s performance and require minimal changes to be made, then your best bet is to edit the video directly.
-The option to do this is in the YouTube editor which is called YouTube Studio, by selecting the uploaded video that you want to edit.
+The option to do this is in the YouTube editor which is called YouTube Studio, by selecting the uploaded video you want to edit.
 Another way is to simply go to “View More” directly after opening your own video.

 Here’s the extent of what you can edit in an existing YouTube video without taking it down: